 So what does Woods's routine actually look like?
 "Just staying consistent and doing something every day whether it's walking, jogging, squats, weights at home, or going to the gym," she tells E!
 News.
 "I feel like a little bit of something every day is very helpful."
 The model also told Elle Canada that she does 20 to 30 minutes of cardio to warm up followed by an ab workout, and then each day she'll focus on a different body part like legs, arms, and her back.
 This falls in line with her diet as well, which she jokes is healthy "most of the time."

 Ready to get moving?
-Shop some of our favorite workout products below.
+Check out some of our favorite workout products below.

 Curious if it's dangerous to workout every day?
 Here's what a fitness expert has to say.